 Divyanka Tripathi Is 1st Indian TV Actress To Be Part Of Cardiff International Film Festival’s Jury

 Divyanka Tripathi has been ruling the small screen with her role of Ishita on Yeh Hai Mohabbatien.
-The actress was also praised for her new avatar on web series, Coldd Lassi Aur Chicken Masala.
-The YHM actress is also one of the most followed Indian television celebrities on Instagram.
-Divyanka is now ready to go international as she is the first Indian television actress to be a part of the prestigious jury of the Cardiff International Film Festival.
+The actress was also praised for her new avatar in the web series, Coldd Lassi Aur Chicken Masala.
+The YHM actress is also one of the most-followed Indian television celebrities on Instagram.
+Divyanka is now ready to go international as she is the first Indian television actress to be a part of the prestigious jury of the Cardiff International Film Festival 2019.

-Divyanka, who was accompanied by her husband-actor Vivek Dahiya, was spotted at the airport (yesterday) while leaving for London.
+Divyanka, who was accompanied by her actor-husband Vivek Dahiya, was spotted at the airport (yesterday) while leaving for London.
 Vivek will be anchoring the main event.
 Apparently, Bollywood actor Nawazuddin Siddiqui will also attend the festival.

 The Coldd Lassi Aur Chicken Masala actress had also shared a few pictures on Instagram as she and Vivek were on the way to London.